mpvnet-player/mpv.net/README.md

 - Fast startup performance
 - Usable as video player, audio player and image viewer with a wide range of supported formats
 - Built-in decoders, no external codecs have to be installed
-- Setup as x64, x86, installer, portable, Chocolatey and Scoop
+- Setup as x64 installer, portable and Chocolatey
 - Build-in media streaming (requires youtube-dl being installed)
 - File associations can be created by the setup and from the player
 - External audio and subtitle files can be loaded manually or automatically